1. Find a few friends who are willing

 foods or liquids taste better or worse with the

 pinched your nose for the taste test?

 Did you loose your sense of taste?

 your tongue sensed sweet, salty, bitter

-and sour foods on different parts
+and sour foods and liquids on different parts

 of your tongue?

 four basic flavors.